Kevin Jepsen: Arizona Diamondbacks

 On February 13, 2017, Jepsen signed a minor league contract with the Arizona Diamondbacks.
 He was released on March 25.

 Washington Nationals

 Nearing a return after losing the first half of the season to a quadriceps injury, Jepsen reportedly signed a minor league deal with a July 26 opt-out date on June 29, 2017, to join the Washington Nationals organization.
-He elected free agency on November 6, 2017.
+In 19 appearances for the Triple–A Syracuse Chiefs, he recorded a 5.32 ERA with 29 strikeouts across 23 2/3 innings pitched.
+Jepsen elected free agency following the season on November 6.

 Texas Rangers

 On December 14, 2017, Jepsen signed a minor league contract with the Texas Rangers.
 Jepsen earned a spot on the Rangers' Opening Day roster.
 He was designated for assignment on May 21, 2018.
 He cleared waivers and elected free agency on May 25.

 Pitching style

 Jepsen featured four pitches: a four-seam fastball at 95–99 mph, a two-seam fastball at 94–97, a cutter at 89–93, and a curveball at 83–86.
+Fans in the Diamond Club at Angels Stadium would routinely be in awe of what they were seeing.
 The cutter was rarely used against left-handed hitters, while the two-seamer was primarily thrown to lefties.
 Jepsen used his curveball most often in 2-strike counts.